abisee/abisee.github.io/_posts/2017-04-16-taming-rnns-for-better-summarization.md

 * Multi-sentence summaries sometimes **fail to make sense a whole**, for example referring to an entity by pronoun (e.g. *she*) without first introducing it (e.g. *German Chancellor Angela Merkel*).

 I believe the most important direction for future research is *interpretability*.
-The attention mechanism, by revealing what the network is "looking at", shines some precious light into the black box of neural networks, helping us to "debug" problems like repetition and copying.
+The attention mechanism, by revealing what the network is "looking at", shines some precious light into the black box of neural networks, helping us to debug problems like repetition and copying.
 To make further advances, we need greater insight into *what* RNNs are learning from text and *how* that knowledge is represented.